 Behind the scenes

 Open source is important for security and trust.
-Sustainable open source organisations are good for long-term adoption and refinement with the technologies they are based on — you are in good creative company here.
+Sustainable open-source organisations are good for long-term adoption and refinement of the technologies they are based on — you are in good creative company here.

 The code is free, open, popular, and anyone can use or review it.